Progress stepper

 Basic progress stepper

-The basic progress stepper can be used when just the title of the step is enough to inform the user.
+A basic progress stepper can be used when just the title of the step is enough to inform the user.

-Image showing example of a basic progress stepper.
+Example of a basic progress stepper.

 Basic with descriptions

-Image showing examples of a basic progress stepper with descriptions.
+Example of a progress stepper with descriptions.

 Vertical progress stepper

-Image showing examples of a vertical progress stepper.
+Example of a vertical progress stepper.

 Compact progress stepper

-Image showing examples of a compact progress stepper.
+Example of a compact progress stepper.

 Progress stepper with icons

-Image showing example of a progress stepper with custom icons.
+Example of a progress stepper with custom icons.

 Progress stepper with help popover